-"Is he okay?"
+"My God!
+Is he okay?"
 Ellen gasped.

-"Fine," the nurse said, as she wiped his face with a soft cloth.
+"Fine, fine," the nurse said calmly, as she straightened his blanket and wiped his face with a soft cloth.
 "Probably a gastric attack."

-Because it was getting dark and she had to walk a few isolated blocks to the Ronald McDonald House, Ellen, her heart still pounding, was glad to leave.
-She stuck the bookmark, dusty from the nurse's footprint, into her book.
-She patted Gerard's curled fist and smiled at the nurses huddled in conversation by the exit.
+Because it was getting dark and she had to walk a few isolated blocks to the Ronald McDonald House, Ellen prepared to leave.
+In truth her heart was still pounding and she was glad to leave.
+She picked up her book and stuck the bookmark, dusty from the nurse's footprint, in it.
+She zippered her jacket, patted Gerard's curled fist and smiled a good-bye at the nurses huddled in hushed conversation by the exit.

 In the bitter January air, she walked down the lane between grassy slopes covered with pine trees.
-Pulling up the collar of her coat, she shivered as she sipped fresh air.
-Would Gerard ever have that pleasure, breathe on his own?
+She pulled up the collar of her coat.
+Even though she was shivering, it was good to breathe the fresh air.
+Would Gerard ever have that pleasure?
+He was almost two months old and he still couldn't breathe on his own.

-When she wandered into the brick house, she realized she hadn't eaten supper.
-In the kitchen with four refrigerators adjacent to four dish washers, she read chalked on slate, "Astra Zeneca cooked supper for you today.
+When she wandered into the two story brick house, she realized she hadn't eaten supper.
+In the mammoth kitchen with four refrigerators adjacent to four dish washers, she read chalked on the slate board, "Volunteers from Astra Zeneca cooked supper for you today.
 Enjoy."
 A large woman sat at a table, spooning food into the mouth of a young man as long and lean as Lincoln, strapped into a wheel chair.
-"Zach," she said, "It's almost bed time."
-His head hung down to one side; he twitched.
+"Zach," the woman said, "It's almost bed time."
+His head hung down to one side; his only response was a twitch.